Mithun-750/NoteDrop-frontend/README.md

 <h2>Contributing</h2>

-<p>Contributions are welcome!
-If you find a bug or want to add a new feature, please follow these steps:</p>
+<p>If you find a bug or want to add a new feature, contributions are welcome!</p>

 <h2>Backend Note</h2>